-- According to the median-voter model, rising inequality (e.g. lower median/mean income ratio) should lead to more redistribution - So why is this not working? - One possible explanation: globalisation & competitition between countries make vertical redistribution more difficult to organize → end of class-based redistributive politics, rise of identity-based conflict - Probably part of the explanation, but not enough: too mechanical.
-Nothing in globalization makes redistribution technically impossible. - Unequal globalization is a choice: countries & governments choose to sign treaties with free trade/capital flows with no common redistributive taxation/regulation (though they might not always anticipate all consequences of what they sign); so where do these choices come from?
+- Why is rising inequality not leading to rising demand for redistribution? - One possible explanation: globalisation & competitition between countries make vertical redistribution more difficult to organize → end of class-based redistributive politics, rise of identity-based conflict - Probably part of the explanation, but not enough: too mechanical.
+Nothing in globalization makes redistribution technically impossible. - Unequal globalization is a choice: countries & governments choose to sign treaties with free trade/capital flows with no common redistributive taxation/regulation (though they might not always anticipate all consequences of what they sign); so where do these choices come from? - Some (ruling) groups must believe that the system is working fine, and that the benefits of competition between countries outweigh the costs

-- More generally, the pb with the median-voter model of elections is that it is far too simplistic and mechanical: politics is about ideas and beliefs systems in a just world and in ideal policies, not simply about conflicting interests and poor vs rich. - History of inequality is political and ideological.
-E.g. the history of progressive taxation in 20c involves sharp reversals in beliefs systems, unexpected political bifurcations, and unstable institutional tinkering - → in order to analyze the future of redistribution, one first needs to better understand the changing multi-dimensional structure of political-ideological conflict about inequality & redistribution
+- The pb with the median-voter model of elections is that it is far too simplistic and mechanical: politics is about ideas and beliefs systems, not simply about conflicting interests and poor vs rich. - History of inequality is political and ideological.
+E.g. the history of progressive taxation in 20c involves sharp ideological reversals, unexpected political bifurcations, and unstable institutional tinkering - → in order to analyze the future of redistribution, one first needs to better understand the changing multi-dimensional structure of political-ideological conflict about inequality & redistribution: we know very little